Auxxme/Hotel-Management-Web/README.md

 # Hotel-Management-Web
-This project developed by using php, css,javascript and html
+This project developed by using php, css,javascript,boostrap and html